The email newsletter hasn’t changed much over the years but that’s not necessarily a bad thing.

 The format of an email varies in comparison to website content but the message remains the same: your goal is to create a desirable action in your favor through the use of value.

-The four elements covered in the previous section should get you a firm understanding about the amount of work you’ll be placing into your email campaign.
+The four elements covered in the previous section should get you a firm understanding of the amount of work you’ll be placing into your email campaign.

 With that out of the way, let’s begin to explore the actual inner framework of what goes into an effective newsletter.